-In addition to what is provided in the Act on the Openness of Government Activities, the information in the database can be provided in computer language, via a technical interface or in some other suitably secure and reliable way.
+In addition to the provisions in the Act on the Openness of Government Activities, information included in the database may be disclosed as laid down in the Act on Information Management in Public Administration.
+(944/2019)

 The Ministry of the Environment is responsible for developing the content and functionality of the environmental protection database in cooperation with the other maintainers of information referred to in subsection 2.